marcdumon/withings_data_collector/README.md

 1. The script will show the authorization URL in the terminal
 2. Copy and paste it into your browser manually
 3. Continue with the normal flow

+#### Browser redirects to HTTPS and callback hangs

+**Problem**: Redirect URI is set to `https://...` but the local helper listens on HTTP, so the request never reaches it.

+**Solution**:
+1. For local development, use `http://localhost:<port>/path` in both the Withings app and `.env`
+2. Ensure the port is >=1024 and free
+3. Re-run the script and complete the browser flow

 ### Configuration Files